 For example, if a local furniture store is having a store-wide sale, a simple attention-getting ad on social media or in the local newspaper would require graphic design and copywriting creative services.
 If a company is launching a new and somewhat complicated product, they may want to create a video to showcase the value the product offers and how to use it.
 This would, at a minimum, require a videographer and a script writer.
 It may also involve actors, set design, music and a creative director, which also fall under creative services.

 We don’t have a limit on what we create.
 If you can think of it, we can develop it.
 But, we don’t often take on projects without doing brand strategy and brand identity work first.
 We specialize in brand strategy, brand identity design, and brand execution.
 Our approach is strategic and intentional.
 This is what makes us more versatile compared to most other creative teams.

 No. “Creative services” is the overarching term for all types of creative work (copywriting, graphic design, photography, illustration, videography, script writing, etc.).
-You could think of it as communication services–anything that transfers or contains information, including sound, smell, taste and visual communication.
-Graphic design is only the design of visual communications component where graphics, words and/or images are paired together to share information.
-A few common examples of graphic design are posters, print ads and business cards.
+You could think of it as communication services–anything that transfers or contains information, including sound, smell, taste, and visual communication.
+Graphic design is only the design of visual communications components where graphics, words, and/or images are paired together to share information.
+A few common examples of graphic design are posters, print ads, and business cards.